mattyv/HashOrderBook/README.md

 Fast book memory being kept to a minimum and in contiguous memory helps with high cpu cache hits.
 To some extent the same with collision buckets, and less so for the overflow.

 Total memory usage of a newly constructed book for the above combination is 1,600 bytes.
 This is the total of the 696 bytes of static data, and the additional memory used by structures on the heap.
 This is the total base footprint used by the collection.
 Any additions or deletions of data to the 'overflow buckets' will cause the collections total footprint to grow and contract. any additions to 'fast book' or 'collision buckets' will have no change.

+### Memory alignment
+The collection will align the first entry of the fast_book on the cache line boundary.
+To avoid any scenario where a later nth entry in the base array spans from one cache line to another (assuming the total size of node is less than a cache line) the code will add padding to avoid any spillage.
+This helps for random access and avoids having to pull two cache lines as opposed to one.

 ### Benchmark